Owner & Artistic Director

 Susan Sorensen holds a BS in Education, specializing in Physical Education and Dance, from Texas Tech University.
 She studied at Southern Methodist University, Texas Tech University, Brookhaven College, Moonslice Dancer Theatre, Buster Cooper School of Dance, and Houston Ballet.
 Mrs. Sorensen taught P.E. and Dance for the Dallas Independent School District for 7 years.
 She also worked as an independent artist, performing with Contemporary Dance/Ft Worth, Brookhaven Dancer’s Theatre, Donna Marie-Moham Dancers, Diana Taylor Dancers, Lubbock Civic Ballet and e. donnette durham & dancers.

-She teaches Jazz, Modern and Hip Hop at CGDA and also works as a freelance choreographer.
-Choreography credits include, Carousel, How to Succeed in Business, 100 Degrees in the Shade, On the Verge, Private Eyes, Zombie Prom, West Side Story, Beauty and the Beast, Guys and Dolls, Avalon, Legally Blond and Grease.
+She teaches Jazz, Modern and Hip Hop at CGDA and also works as a freelance choreographer for local theatre groups.
+Choreography credits include, Carousel, How to Succeed in Business, 100 Degrees in the Shade, On the Verge, Private Eyes, Zombie Prom, West Side Story, Beauty and the Beast, Guys and Dolls, Avalon, Legally Blond, Chicago, Mama Mia and Grease.

 Theresa Mason started dancing at the age of eight.
 She began her ballet training with Leigh Salsibury in Concord, Ca, continued with the Showalter School of Dance in Walnut Creek Ca, and from there went into San Francisco and trained with Alan Howard and the Pacific Ballet Co.
-She attended Lassen College and obtained her A.A. degree as well as a Vocational Teaching Degree in Dance.
+Moving to Northern Ca in 1976 she attended Lassen College and obtained her A.A. degree as well as a Vocational Teaching Degree in Dance.
 While there she danced with Tanya Braunstein and the Lassen College Moving Co.
 She later taught ballet for three years at Lassen College in the P.E.
-Dept, during which time she also ran her own ballet school for children which continued for nine years.
-In 1989 she moved to Hood River and began teaching at the Bridgewater Dance Theatre for three years before joining the Workout Dance and Fitness Center, now the Columbia Gorge Dance Academy, where she has been teaching since 1994.
+Dept, during which time she also ran her own ballet school for children.
+In 1989 she moved to Hood River and began teaching at the Bridgewater Dance Theatre, then joined the Workout Dance and Fitness Center.
+Then in 1999 joined the Columbia Gorge Dance Academy faculty.